neighbourhoodie/stf-php-ansible/Properties.md

 ## Rsync

 This service keeps repositories up-to-date by performing a git checkout via a cron job.
 The update process is automated to ensure the latest version of the code is always available.

-On the Rsync.php.net machine are 3 directories located:
+On the Rsync.php.net machine are 4 directories located:

 `local/services`: The location of the scripts responsible for updating repositories and the rsync daemon config file.

 `local/mirrors`: The directory where the repositories are stored and updated.

 `/local/repos`: Another directory where the repositories are stored and updated.

+`/local/museumweb`: This is the content of museum.
+It is not a git repository and not be handled by the update scripts.

 ### Workflow

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%
 flowchart TD